Medical expert of the article

 - stimulation of phagocytosis;

-- a decrease in the excitability of nerve cells, and consequently, a reduction in pain;
+- decreased excitability of nerve cells, and consequently, decreased pain;

-- reflex reduction in the tone of the striated and smooth musculature, which leads to a reduction in the pain associated with their spasm;
+- reflex decrease in the tone of striated and smooth muscles, which leads to a decrease in pain associated with their spasm;

-- stimulation of the evacuation function of the stomach, increasing the acidity of the gastric juice, reducing the content of pepsin;
+- stimulation of the evacuation function of the stomach, increase in the acidity of gastric juice, decrease in the content of pepsin;

 - stimulation of the secretory function of the salivary glands;